Mathematical Methods of Theoretical Physics: Why mathematics?

+Thomas Kuhn~\cite[-30mm]{kuhn} has observed that often science progresses in terms of revolutions, followed by longer periods of working out the consequences thereof.
+There are long periods of consolidation, interrupted by short periods of iconoclastic upheaval.

+I have attended lectures of the late Paul Feyerabend\cite[-20mm]{feyerabend} in Berkeley in which he suggested that, because of all of these issues it might be best to distribute scientific resources through a system of lay judges, very similar to existing courts of lay assessors.
+He is supported by Swizz investigations into what the experts considered progressive research areas in which to invest resources, that turned out to be anticorrelated to what happened later\cite[-30mm]{swizz-science}.

+Let me close this short review of truth with encouragement by Immanuel Kant that has given me both strength and resilience in my personal pursuit.
+This dictum of the enlightenment might guide the reader as well\cite[-30mm]{kant-Aufklaerung}: {\it ``sapere aude!''}---``Have the courage to make use of thy own understanding!''
+And, one may add, do not get distracted by absorbing bullshit~\cite[-10mm]{Frankfurt-OnBullshit}. \marginnote{This is an enumeration of wrong proof methods (in German): \url{http://kamelopedia.net/wiki/Beweis}}

-\newthought{This is a first attempt} \marginnote{{\em ``It is not enough to have no concept, one must also be capable of expressing it.''} From the German original in {\em Karl Kraus, {\em Die Fackel} {\bf 697}, 60 (1925)}: {\em ``Es gen\"ugt nicht, keinen Gedanken zu haben: man muss ihn auch ausdr\"ucken k\"onnen.'' }} to provide some written material of a course in mathemathical methods of theoretical physics.
-I have presented this course to an undergraduate audience at the Vienna University of Technology.
-Only God knows (see Ref. \cite{Aquinas} part one, question 14, article 13; and also Ref. \cite{specker-60}, p.
-243) if I have succeeded to teach them the subject!
+\newthought{This is an ongoing attempt} to provide some written material of a course in mathematical methods of theoretical physics.
+Who knows (see Ref.\cite{Aquinas} part one, question 14, article 13; and also Ref.\cite{specker-60}, p.
+243) if I have succeeded?
 I kindly ask the perplexed to please be patient, do not panic under any circumstances, and do not allow themselves to be too upset with mistakes, omissions \& other problems of this text.
-At the end of the day, everything will be fine, and in the long run we will be dead anyway.
+At the end of the day, everything will be fine, and in the long run, we will be dead anyway.
+Or, to quote Karl Kraus, {\em ``it is not enough to have no concept, one must also be capable of expressing it.''} \marginnote{ From the German original in {\em Karl Kraus, {\em Die Fackel} {\bf 697}, 60 (1925)}: {\em ``Es gen\"ugt nicht, keinen Gedanken zu haben: man muss ihn auch ausdr\"ucken k\"onnen.'' }}

-\newthought{I am releasing this} text to the public domain because it is my conviction and experience that content can no longer be held back, and access to it be restricted, as its creators see fit.
-On the contrary, we experience a push toward so much content that we can hardly bear this information flood, so we have to be selective and restrictive rather than aquisitive.
-I hope that there are some readers out there who actually enjoy and profit from the text, in whatever form and way they find appropriate.

-\newthought{Such university texts as this one} -- and even recorded video transcripts of lectures -- present a transitory, almost outdated form of teaching.
-Future generations of students will most likely enjoy {\em massive open online courses} (MOOCs) that might integrate interactive elements and will allow a more individualized -- and at the same time automated -- form of learning.
-What is most important from the viewpoint of university administrations is that (i) MOOCs are cost-effective (that is, cheaper than standard tuition) and (ii) the know-how of university teachers and researchers gets transferred to the university administration and management.
-In both these ways, MOOCs are the implementation of assembly line methods (first introduced by Henry Ford for the production of affordable cars) in the university setting.
-They will transform universites and schools as much as the {\em Ford Motor Company} (NYSE:F) has transformed the car industry.